Sayanta66/test-readme/README.md

 Syself is a privately-held company headquartered in Germany specializing in Kubernetes-managed services with a worldwide distributed international team.
 We offer easy-to-use and production-ready Kubernetes clusters to support the growth of your business.
 With our open-source products, you can simplify the management of your Kubernetes clusters, streamline your application deployment, and tackle scalability challenges.
 With 24*7 support available, we are committed to ensuring that your Kubernetes operations are seamless.

 ## Syself Autopilot: Our own Kubernetes platform and a developer's playground
 Syself Autopilot is our answer to the future of Kubernetes management.
 The goal of Autopilot is to simplify the use of Kubernetes as a platform.
+Autopilot essentially enhances Cluster-API by adding extra features and automation that operate behind the scenes.
+It provides you with a management cluster, which serves as a central point for interactively managing Kubernetes objects that define your clusters.

 ### Key features